srikanthbandaru/reactjs-input-validator/README.md

 ```
 npm install reactjs-input-validator --save
 ```
-### Import
+### Import Library
-To use reacts-input-validator in your react app, you should import it first.
+To use reactjs-input-validator in your react app, you should import it first.

 ```js
 // ES6